 Walk into the contemporary art galleries in Hanoi and you might find yourself looking at a curious painting of men in suits with boxes for head.
 Chances are, you’re looking at the work of Nguyen Dinh Vu.

-In his career as an artist, Dinh Vu has repeatedly visited the image of men in suit with a box for a head and the motif continues to evolve with each iteration.
-The blank box is a replacement for the face and a representation of how multifaceted people are.
+As an artist, Dinh Vu has repeatedly visited the image of a man in a suit with a box for a head, and the motif continues to evolve with each iteration.
+The blank box replaces the face and is a representation of how multifaceted people are.
 Because people bring different ‘faces’ to different situations, it’s almost impossible to capture all the ‘faces’ of a person.

 According to Dinh Vu, his art practice is an attempt to capture this reality.

 “Reality is always happening and life is always changing.
 People, too, change when they are caught up in the current of civil development.
 The more society develops, the more life becomes increasingly complex and multidimensional.
 Between tradition and modernity, between instincts and social skills, between the natural and the artificial, where are we standing?”

 Dinh Vu shares with B-Side his relationship with the box-head motif and its evolution.